gradio-app/gradio/guides/creating_a_chatbot_with_gradio.md

     return html, history
 ```

-We change the first output component to be `"html"` instead, since now we are returning a string of HTML code.
-We also include some custom css to make the output prettier.
+Now, we change the first output component to be `"html"` instead, since now we are returning a string of HTML code.
+We also include some custom css to make the output prettier using the `css` parameter.

 ```python
 import gradio as gr